BreweryTeam/Gringotts/README.md

 As stated before, this project is in a very *slow* and *early* development stage.
-Below are some images of a a few of the guis that have been implemented for this plugin.
+Below are some images of a few of the guis that have been implemented for this plugin.

 ![yourvaults.png](images/yourvaults.png)